-- > Review the potential cost pressure associated with the medical models for Murray Bridge and Berri ED if the current medical models experience further difficulties - > Undertake a review of the Kalparrin Community Council Mobile Assistance Program to ensure the standard and frequency of the services meet the community needs. - > Review regional population health needs for palliative care services close to home - > Review the funding model and associated impacts to regional LHNs. - > Review and continue to refine the KPI Architecture and reporting processes.
+- > Review the mental health needs of the BHFLHN population and assess access to metropolitan acute services, including R&R. - > Review regional population health needs for palliative care services close to home. - > Review the funding model and associated impacts to regional LHNs. - > Continue to review and continue to refine the KPI Architecture and reporting processes.